ControlSystemStudio/org.csstudio.csns.product/docs/Maven Build CS-Studio with Local Repository.md

 Run Eclipse.Select **sns-repository -> sns-css.product** .Double click to open the product file.
 Click 'Launch an Eclipse application'.

 Then cs-studio will have its first run.
 There may be some errors like missing required bundle, cannot revoled dependencies.
-If so , close the running csstudio.
+If so , terminate the running csstudio.
 Right click the product file. **"Run As - Run Configuration"** Open **"Eclipse Application - sns-css.product"** Select tab **Plug-ins** .There is a list showing.
 It includes all the plugin you will use when you run the product.

 Search for **'rap'** and untick all of the plugins listed out.
 Then push the button **'Validate Plug-ins'**, watch carefully each error, add the required plugin one by one.
 At last all of the errors will be eliminated.